ThomasCluzel/mt-correlation-tests/README.md

 ### How to run the unit tests

-After having compiled the project, go to the "tests" folder and run the command `ctest -V`.
+After having compiled the project, go in the "tests" folder (`cd tests`) and run the command `ctest -V`.

 Take note that you may want to disable the unit test that check the gap between two status because it is very long.
-However you should not trust us and run the test to very that the status are separated by enough numbers.
+However you should not trust us and run the test to verify that the status are separated by enough numbers.

 ### How to run the statistical tests